ixofoundation/ixo-contracts/.swm/ixo-swap-contract-instantiation.6vhna9ak.sw.md

 app_version: 1.14.0
 ---

-In this document will be discovered how the instantiation of a contract is proceeded.
+In this document will be discovered the instantiation of a contract.

 ## Message

 <br/>

-In order to instantiate the contract, we should send an appropriate message to the contract, in case of instantiation it should be `InstantiateMsg`<swm-token data-swm-token=":ixo-swap/src/msg.rs:10:4:4:`pub struct InstantiateMsg {`"/>:
+In order to instantiate the contract, we should send an appropriate message to the contract, in case of instantiation it should be `InstantiateMsg`<swm-token data-swm-token=":ixo-swap/src/msg.rs:10:4:4:`pub struct InstantiateMsg {`"/>.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 ixo-swap/src/msg.rs
 ```renderscript